hlynch/Bayesian2020/Week-3-lecture.Rmd

 At the end of every Bayesian analysis, you should do a sensitivity analysis to see how sensitive your posterior distributions are to priors.
 In some cases, some parameters may be highly sensitive to the choice of prior, but other parameters of more interest are not.
 This would be perfectly fine if you are not going to be making any biological inference on the parameters that are highly sensitive to the priors.
 They may be tangential to the parameters you are really focused on, which themselves may be fairly robust to various prior assumptions.
 However, you may have cases where the prior makes a big difference.
 While many data analysts fear this possibility, this is in fact, a confirmation that a Bayesian approach is worthwhile in the first place.
 In these cases, you simply need to justify the choice of prior and be transparent about the range of outcomes that might have been obtained with different prior assumptions.

-Our first exercise here will be to emphasize a caution noted in the handout from the book by Lunn et al.: that a uniform distribution is not always a “vague” or uninformative prior.
+Our first exercise here will be to emphasize a caution noted in the handout from the book by Lunn et al.: that **a uniform distribution is not always a “vague” or uninformative prior**.
 You have to be very cautious when dealing with transformation of parameters.
 If you want a vague prior for a parameter, make sure the prior is actually what you think it is.
 In particular, transformations of a uniform are not uniform.
 This often comes up when putting a vague prior on the variance, since JAGS deals only with the precision (the inverse-variance).
 A uniform distribution for the precision is not what you actually want – since does not reflect the uncertainty on the scale intended (i.e. on the variance, or possibly on the standard deviation).

 **EXERCISE #1**: Convince yourself of this by looking at the distribution for $\theta^2$ if $\theta \sim \mbox{Unif}(0,1)$.
 Lunn et al. tells us that this new distribution is actually a Beta(0.5,1) – do you agree?